dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

   * we have all the same problems - finding out events/parties, waiting in line at kaf, buying stuff
 * new event apps, social network clones, and marketplaces have been attempted before and you might find it more rewarding to build something that challenges you.
 * sometimes can't be solved - event planning for instance - just needs everybody to use the same platform
-* consider improvements on existing things - or games

 ---